Adam-yni/GPoeT/README.md

 ## Why Poetry? 🎨

 Poetry is a challenging and nuanced art form.
 This project explores how a simple LLM can generate creative text.
-Like many of us reading a poem in school and struggling to decipher its meaning, this tiny LLM might be creating verses that hold an abstract beauty we can't always comprehend.

-Who knows?
-Maybe it's writing poetry that resonates beyond its apparent limits!
+We've all had to read a poem in school where some lines seemed completely abstract...
+Writing poetry makes the line between "the AI is just spouting nonsense" and "the AI is crafting those same weird verses we found confusing as kids" very, very blurry!

 ---